AntennaHouse/ah-dita/README.md

 This folder contains plug-in files for DITA 1.3 RELAX NG and DTD specialization.
 The installation process is the same as plug-in for DTD.
 This plug-in is applicable for DITA-OT 2.2 or later that bundles DITA 1.3 schema plug-in (org.oasis-open.dita.v1_3).
 This plug-in has several limitations about the parser.
 See ReadMe.txt in this folder for details.

 This specialization also contains floating-figure support by newly introduced floatfig, floatfig-group element.
-You can see the floating-figure examples from [9].
+You can see the floating-figure examples from [PDF5-ML floating figure examples][9].

 ## Examples ##